 Did it take a while to get the executive team to buy into that?

-It’s really about the cycle of what’s important to customers, addressing it, following up, making sure that we’ve addressed the issue, or just thank them for their time for getting back to us, or for sharing positive feedback and then just repeating that cycle over and over again.
+It’s really about the cycle of what’s important to customers, addressing it, following up, making sure that we’ve addressed the issue.
+Or, just thanking them for their time for getting back to us, sharing positive feedback, and then just repeating that cycle over and over again.
 I think good education has really been more around having this evolving program that everyone in the company has some ownership over.
 It’s not just a number.
 It’s more than that.
 I think, at first, it was hard for people to understand.

 Is there really one ideal customer experience you’re looking for?